Young-ook/terraform-aws-eks/examples/blueprint/README.md

 ## Setup
 ### Prerequisites
-This module requires kubectl, kuberentes command line tool.
+This blueprint requires kubectl, kuberentes command line tool.
 If you don't have the terraform and kubernetes tools in your environment, go to the main [page](https://github.com/Young-ook/terraform-aws-eks) of this repository and follow the installation instructions.

 ### Download
 Download this example on your workspace